PX4/PX4-Autopilot/nuttx/tools/README.txt

   value (CSV) file in the syscall/ directory.
 The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as output.
 See syscall/README.txt for additonal information.

+mksymtab.c, cvsparser.c, and cvsparser.h

+  This is a C file that is used to build symbol tables from common-separated value (CSV) files.
+This tool is not used during the NuttX build, but can be used as needed to generate files.

+  USAGE: ./mksymtab <cvs-file> <symtab-file>

+  Where:

+    <cvs-file>   : The path to the input CSV file
+    <symtab-file>: The path to the output symbol table file
+    -d           : Enable debug output

+  Example:

+    cd nuttx/tools
+    cat ../syscall/syscall.csv ../lib/lib.csv | sort >tmp.csv
+    ./mksymtab.exe tmp.csv tmp.c

 pic32mx